yasir2000/openwrt-oldwiki-md/ClientModeKamikazeStyleHowto.rst

  .
 == Finding and joining networks ==
 == Some more configuration ==
+== Automated Script for Fonera and Meraki ==
+/!\ '''These scripts are third party content.
+They are not released or supported by the !OpenWrt developers.'''

+'''For Fonera and Meraki Mini (or related) routers only.'''

+Read the instructions and get the tar.gz package from here http://fon.testbox.dk/packages/NEW/LEGEND4.5/clientscript/

+That's it.
+The package of scripts self-installs and will ask you questions to configure your wired and wireless connections.
+Your current configuration will be backed up and can be restored with the "aprestore" command.
+Type in "clientmode" after installation to configure client mode.
+This is currently the easiest and most complete means of having client mode on an Atheros router.
+These scripts are incompatible with firmwares that use NVRAM.
+They are included in the Legend Rev4.5 firmware, which will soon be released on the site above. ^ Meltyblood Aug 2nd 2007

 == Useful Commands ==
  * ifconfig
  * iwconfig